DorsetDigital/silverstripe-url-rewriter/README.md

 # Silverstripe URL Rewriter

 Provides a simple method of rewriting the URLs of assets.
+This was developed primarily for use with the SilverStripe S3 assets module, allowing a quick method of using a CloudFront distribution to serve assets instead of linking directly to the S3 bucket.

 # Requirements